KarlGodard/EcoSim-W23/README.md

 **Map Params**
 * sizeX, sizeY - size of simulation grid
-* percentWaterCoverage
+* percentWaterCoverage - controls percentage of water tiles on the map (functionality not yet implemented)
-* numStartingPredators, numStartingPrey
+* numStartingPredators, numStartingPrey - controls size of intitial population of predators and prey
-* temp
+* temp - global map temperature, intended to affect plant growth (functionality not yet implemented)

 **Predator/Prey Params**
-* maxFood
+* maxFood - maximum food level for animal
-* naxWater
+* maxWater - maximum water level for animal
-* minReproductiveAge
+* minReproductiveAge - minimum number of iterations after an animal is born before it can reproduce
-* reproductiveDelay
+* reproductiveDelay - minimum number of iterations before an animal can reproduce again
-* waterSearchRadius
+* waterSearchRadius - distance in tiles in which an animal can sense water
-* reproductiveSearchRadius
+* reproductiveSearchRadius - distance in tiles in which an animal can detect viable mates
-* hungerIncreasePercentage/hungerDecreasePercentage
+* hungerIncreasePercentage/hungerDecreasePercentage - rate at which animal hunger increases (note: increase in hunger = decrease in food level)
-* thirstIncreasePercentage/
+* thirstIncreasePercentage/thirstDecreasePercentage - rate at which animal thirst increases (note: increase in thirst = decrease in water level)
-* minReproductiveHunger
+* minReproductiveHunger - minimum food level at which an animal can reproduce
-* minReproductiveThirst
+* minReproductiveThirst - minimum water level at which an animal can reproduce